argoproj-labs/hera/docs/user-guides/script-annotations.md

     return 42
 ```

+### Default Output Directory

 The outputs directory, `/tmp/hera-outputs` by default, can be set by the user.
-This is done by adding:
+This is done through the `global_config`:

 ```python
 global_config.set_class_defaults(RunnerScriptConstructor, outputs_directory="user/chosen/outputs")